datacontroller/docs.datacontroller.io/docs/dc-userguide.md

 # Data Controller for SAS: User Guide

-## Overview
+## Interface

 The Data Controller has 5 tabs, as follows:

-* *Viewer*.
+* *[Viewer](#viewer)*.
 This tab lets users view any table to which they have been granted access in metadata.
 They can also download the data as csv, excel, or as a SAS program (datalines).
-* *Editor*.
+* *[Editor](#editor)*.
 This tab enables users to add, modify or delete data.
 This can be done directly in the browser, or by uploading a CSV file.
 Values can also be copy-pasted from a spreadsheet.
 Once changes are ready, they can be submitted, with a corresponding reason.
-* *Submissions*.
+* *[Submitted](#submitted)*.
 This shows and editor the outstanding changes that have been submitted for approval (but have not yet been approved or rejected).
-* *Approvals*.
+* *[Approvals](#approvals)*.
 This shows an approver all their outstanding approval requests.
-* *History*.
+* *[History](#history)*.
 This shows an auditor, or other interested party, what changes have been submitted for each table.

 ## Viewer

-The Viewer screen lets any user with a SAS profile view tables to which they have already been granted access in metadata.
-Simply Select library / table and the View button.
-The first 5,000 rows of the table in question are displayed.

-It is also possible to build complex filters against data before viewing, via the Filter button.
-The filter string is converted into an ID, as can be seen in the URL.
-Simply share this link with any other SAS user to share that particular view.
-The Viewer also has a Download option.
-This lets you Download your view of the data in CSV, Excel, and SAS format.
-The SAS format option gives you a SAS program with the relevant DATALINES so that you can easily recreate your data in another instance of SAS.
+### Overview
+The viewer screen provides users with a raw view of underlying data.
+It is only possible to view tables that have been registered in metadata.
+Advantages of using the viewer (over client tools) for browsing data include:

+* Ability to provide links to tables / filtered views of tables (just copy url)
+* In the case of SAS datasets, prevent file locks from ocurring
+* Ability to quickly download a CSV / Excel / SAS Cards program for that table

+### Usage
+Choose a library, then a table, and click view to see the first 5000 rows.
+A filter option is provided should you wish to view a different section of rows.

+The Download button gives three options for obtaining the current view of data:

+1) CSV.
+This provides a comma delimited file.

+2) Excel.
+This provides a tab delimited file.

+3) SAS.
+This provides a SAS program with data as datalines, so that the data can be rebuilt as a SAS table.

+Note - if the table is registered in Data Controller as being TXTEMPORAL (SCD2) then the download option will prefilter for the _current_ records and removes the valid from / valid to variables.
+This makes the CSV a suitable format for subsequent DC file upload, if desired.

 ## Editor